kishankumar8/ALL-ABOUT-ME/README.md

 👋 Hi, I'm
-🎓 I’m currently pursuing a Bachelor of Technology h.) with ialization in Artificial Intelligen
+🎓 I’m currently pursuing a Bachelor of Technology h.) with ialization in Artificial Intellig
 # What i learn today

 -> learn python and basics.